shankeleven/init.lua/README.md

 ![image](https://github.com/user-attachments/assets/882efa83-b759-47a4-a473-71d37759dd8d)

-- different cursors for Normal , Insert and Relpace modes
+- easy nested files and folders navigation and creation with - using oil
 - removed the extras like caleb , cockpit and streamer from the original one
 - removed the extras like caleb , cockpit and streamer from the original one
 - treesitter parses files upto 1mb large